 Assessing Care Needs

 Begin by consulting with healthcare professionals, including your primary physician or an eldercare specialist.
 They can provide an objective assessment of your or your loved one’s current health status, ADL requirements, and prognosis.
-This professional guidance is invaluable in determining the appropriate level of care.

 Consider future needs as well.
 If health conditions are likely to decline, a facility offering a continuum of care, such as a Continuing Care Retirement Community, or one known for smooth transitions might be beneficial.
 Argentum, an association for senior living providers, offers resources on various care settings.